 Editors are supposed to protect the personal information related with the subjects or visuals in the studies being reviewed, and to reject the study if there is no documentation of the subjects' consent.
 Furthermore, editors are supposed to protect the personal information of the authors, reviewers and readers.

-Encouraging Ethical Rules and Protection of Human and Animal Rights
+Encouraging Ethical Rules and Protection of Human, Animal or Hazards Rights

 Editors are supposed to protect human and animal rights in the studies being reviewed and must reject the experimental studies which do not have ethical and related committee’s approval about the population given in such studies.